wallace-aph/macos-remove-stoplights/README.md

 # macos

 Removes stoplights from bars.
-Current version works on El Capitan and Sierra (High Sierra does NOT work, I will make a working copy when I finally update
+Works on ElCap/Sierra + High Sierra, choose the right folder.

+A cool apple logo replacement can be found in flowerlogo/

 ![Screenshot](https://i.imgur.com/4cH2hRh.png)